Protecting Language Generation Models via Invisible Watermarking: Introduction

 In this paper, we propose \underline{g}enerative \underline{in}visible \underline{se}quence \underline{w}atermarking (\method), a method to protect text generation models and detect stolen ones.
 Figure \ref{fig:overview} illustrates the overall process.
 The core idea is to inject a secret sinusoidal signal into the model's generation probabilities for words.
 This signal does not harm the model's generation quality.
 To detect whether a candidate model is stealing from the target model, \method identifies the sinusoidal frequency and compares it with the secret key. \method provides a more robust mechanism for protecting the intellectual property of the model, even under random synonym replacement attacks.

-The contributions of this paper are as follows: \begin{itemize} \item We propose \underline{g}enerative \underline{in}visible \underline{se}quence \underline{w}atermarking (\method), a method to protect text generation models against model extraction attacks with invisible watermarks. \item We carry out experiments on machine translation and story generation on a variety of models.
+The contributions of this paper are as follows: \begin{itemize}[itemsep=0pt,leftmargin=1em, topsep=1pt] \item We propose \underline{g}enerative \underline{in}visible \underline{se}quence \underline{w}atermarking (\method), a method to protect text generation models against model extraction attacks with invisible watermarks. \item We carry out experiments on machine translation and story generation on a variety of models.
 Experimental results show that our method \method outperforms the previous methods in both generation quality and robustness of IP infringement detection ability.
-Even with adversarial watermark removal attacks, \method still gains a significant improvement of 19 to 29 points in mean average precision (mAP) of detecting suspects. \end{itemize}
+Even with adversarial watermark removal attacks, \method still gains a significant improvement of 19 to 29 points in mean average precision (mAP) of detecting suspects\footnote{Our source code is available at \url{https://github.com/XuandongZhao/Ginsew}.}. \end{itemize}